gregwhitaker/ratpack-reactivestreams-example/README.md

 Example of using [ReactiveStreams](http://www.reactive-streams.org/) over WebSockets with [Ratpack](https://ratpack.io/).

+This example starts a Ratpack application that is listening for WebSocket connections that specify the number of randomly generated integers the client would like returned.
+The generated integers are streamed back to the client, at 1 second intervals, using ReactiveStreams over the WebSocket.

 ##Running the Example
 The example can be run using the following Gradle command: